uob-coms20007/uob-coms20007.github.io/notes/syntax/obtaining.md

   \nt{SExpr} \Coloneqq (\ R \ )
 $$

-This is purely an aesthetic choice, it's nice to see that there has to be a matching parenthesis.
+This is purely an aesthetic choice: it's nice to see matching parentheses!

 ## Left Recursion